-Whilst the areas in which SSE Water does not propose to match Northumbrian Water and Thames Water are not statutory or appointment requirements, we have explained to SSE Water that these areas must be kept under review as its customer base expands.
-SSE Water has committed to do so.
-As SSE Water extends into different existing appointees' areas, all Codes will be assessed against other existing appointees' policies, and we will request improvements we judge are required as its customer base grows.
+While the areas in which Independent Water Networks does not propose to match Southern Water are not statutory or appointment requirements, we have explained to Independent Water Networks that these areas must be kept under review as its customer base expands.
+Independent Water Networks has committed to do so.
+As a minimum, we will review these three years after the most recent approval as part of the re-approval of Codes of Practice.
+As Independent Water Networks extends into different existing appointees' areas, all Codes will be assessed against other existing appointees' policies and we will request improvements we judge are required as its customer base grows.

-Having considered SSE Water's overall proposed service levels, and compared them with those of Northumbrian Water and Thames Water, we are satisfied that customers on the Site will receive a level of service that is comparable with the level of service that they would have received had they been served by Northumbrian Water and Thames Water.
+Having considered Independent Water Networks' overall proposed service levels, and compared them with those of Southern Water, we are satisfied that customers on the Site will receive a level of service that is comparable with the level of service they would have received had they been served by Southern Water.